redbubble/kumo_dockercloud_gem/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Changelog

+This section records potentially breaking changes to the API or User Experience.

+### Version 3.0.0

+Destroying a stack now requires user confirmation at the console before the action will be carried out.